Admissions Review

 7. Recommend admit, deny, waitlist, or "send to committee"

-The application then typically goes to a second reader — often more senior — who does the same and either agrees or flags it for discussion.
+The application then typically goes to a second reader, often more senior, who does the same and either agrees or flags it for discussion.
 Disagreements and borderline cases go to committee, where a small group debates each application out loud and votes.

-How AOs see Korean applications
+How AOs see international applications

 What this means for your application

 3. Be specific about Why Us.
 A "Why Penn" essay that references the Wharton course "MGMT 1010" by name and connects it to your activity list is far more impressive than one that says "Penn has great business programs."
-The AO has read 30 generic essays today; specificity is what makes them stop and pay attention.
+The AO has read 30 generic essays today.
+Specificity is what makes them stop and pay attention.

 Limitations

-Reviewed by Sprint Admissions Team · Updated April 2026
+Reviewed by Sprint Admissions Team · Updated May 2026

 Related terms